kimsh0507/kimsh0507.github.io/_pages/about.md

 Hi!
 I am a first year M.S. student at [DLI Lab](https://diyonsei.notion.site/) advised by [Jinyoung Yeo](https://jinyeo.weebly.com/).
 Previously, I received B.S. in Materials Science & Engineering from Yonsei University in Aug.
 2024.

 My recent research interests include: (i) **Reasoning and Planning** to solve long-horizon tasks and (ii) **Embodied AI** with a strong understanding of real-world dynamics.
-Additionally, I focus on offering insights by **evaluating language models (LMs) through new perspectives**.
+Additionally, I focus on **analyzing language models (LMs)** to identify limitations and room for improvement.
 The ultimate goal of my research is to design systems that enable humans to communicate and interact with AI in a trustworthy and beneficial manner.

 **Topics of interest**